Shripad13/Kubernetes/README.md

   1. api-server, scheduler, controller logs can be shipped to a service in AWS called as CLoudWatch.
   2. By default you dont see them enabled, you need to explicitly enable it.
   3. Once you enable it, you can view  them on CLoudWatch .

+Concepts -
+All the below topics are to make sure how & where scheduling should be done by the scheduler
+    1. Taints
+    2. Tolerations
+    3. Node Selectors
+    4. Pod Affinity
+    5. Pod Antifinity
+    6. Topology Constraints
+    7. Pod Priority
+    8. Preemption

+Use cases -
+    1. you have 3 types of nodes on the cluster that has SSD Disks, HDD disks, Flash Drives

+How to see the labels ?
+$ kubectl get nodes -o wide --show-labels

+How to label the nodes?
+$ kubectl label nodes ip-172-31-39-2.ec2.internal disktype=ssd
+$ kubectl label nodes ip-172-31-39-2.ec2.internal disktype=flashdrive

+Using nodeselector, we can define the where to schedule the pods?
+How can we make sure that pods should not be schduled on the nodes of our choice?

+Taints & Tolerations are used in k8s to restrict or allow pods to be scheduled on certain nodes based on labels.
+When you taint(for memorization we call it to paint) the pod, it will restrict the pod to schedule on nodes.

+Taints -
+  Taint is a feature that allows scheduler not to schedule pods on the nodes that has taints.
+  Only the pods that has tolerations to that taint can be allowed to be scheduled on the tainted node.

+Taints can be operated in 3 modes:
+  1. NoExecte         :
+  2. NoSchedule       : pods will only be scheduled on the tainted nodes if the pod has tolerations; if not scheduler wont schedule the pod
+  3. PreferNoSchedule :